 Nixon: “You see, you never concede anything!”

 This exchange, which became known as the ‘Kitchen Debate’, was recorded on Ampex colour videotape, itself a new American invention.
 Nixon, who during the discussion had called for a freer exchange of ideas between the two countries, promised Khrushchev that his remarks would be broadcast in full to the American people, a promise that was later fulfilled.
 The ‘Kitchen Debate’ was also broadcast on Soviet television, though some of Nixon’s remarks were censored.
-The exchange was a rare one: two Cold War leaders, both vehement defenders of their political and economic systems, communicating their political views in person and in public.
+The exchange was a rare one: two Cold War leaders, both vehement defenders of their political and economic systems, communicating their views in person and in public.

 1. The Kitchen Debate was an informal exchange between US vice-president Richard Nixon and Soviet leader Nikita Khrushchev in July 1959.